-The College may unofficially withdrawal a student after twenty-one (21) days of absence from all classes from the end of the previous parent term.
-The date of determination becomes the 21st day from the end of the previous parent term, and the College will complete a Return to Title IV calculation for the United States Department of Education if Title IV funds were used by the withdrawn student.
+The College may unofficially withdrawal a student after twenty-five (25) consecutive days of absence.
+The date of determination becomes the 25th from a student's last date of attendance, and the College will complete a Return to Title IV calculation for the United States Department of Education if Title IV funds were used by the withdrawn student.
 All days in the term are included in the review of consecutive calendar days.

-Additionally, a student who specifically requests not to be unofficially withdrawn due to extenuating circumstances may exceed the twenty-one days.
-Student's request to remain enrolled must be in writing and approved by the Dean of Academic Affairs at the campus.
+Additionally, a student who specifically requests not to be unofficially withdrawn due to extenuating circumstances may exceed the twenty-five days.
+A student's request to remain enrolled must be in writing and approved by the Dean of Academic Affairs at the campus.